Waye Mason: Political career

 Mason entered politics in 2012 Halifax municipal election, when he ran for the District 7 seat on the Halifax Regional Council.
 He defeated incumbent councillor Sue Uteck by 96 votes, with Uteck attempting to reclaim her seat four years later in the 2016 Halifax municipal election.
 Mason won the 2016 election with 61% of the vote compared to Uteck's 33%.
 He served as deputy mayor of Halifax for one year, beginning on 14 November 2017.

 Before the 2020 election, the district was renamed Halifax South Downtown to "bring greater clarity" while keeping the same boundaries, a move Mason requested with colleagues from council.
 In 2020, Mason was reelected for a third term in District 7, with 62% of the vote.

+In 2022, Mason introduced a new bylaw forcing convenience stores in residential neighbourhoods to close by 11pm, receiving unanimous support from council.
+Mason said that convenience stores "can be quite disruptive to the community especially if they're serving pizza and have a lot of folks coming back from downtown, congregating outside eating said pizza".
+The bylaw appeared to target two specific stores, Triple A and Jubilee Junction, which made the majority of their sales after 11pm.
+The bylaw received significant pushback from students and residents of the area, with hundreds of people signing petitions created by the affected stores.
+Halifax newspaper The Coast later referred to this incident as among Mason's "quite memorable" mistakes.